 Nording skiing at Swampy Lakes Sno Park.
 Ungroomed tracks through deep snow!

-Don’t pass up other snow parks near Bend.
-There are 11 sno-parks within 35 miles of Bend and most have cross country skiing or snowshoeing.
+There are 11 sno-parks within 35 miles of Bend, and most have cross country skiing or snowshoeing.
 Learn more in our full guide to sno-parks near Bend.

-Mt.
-Bachelor Ski Resort has an expansive network of nordic trails that range in difficulty.
+In addition, Mt.
+Bachelor Ski Resort has an expansive network of Nordic trails that range in difficulty.
 They also have a variety of snowshoe trails.
 These trails are maintained to the highest quality, as a result, require a cost to use.
-You can also rent equipment at the Mt.
-Bachelor Nordic Center.

 Hoodoo Ski Area also has a variety of nordic trails.
 They groom during the weekends and charge a fee.
 However, when they don’t groom the trails are free.